MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/application-development/index.md

 ## Adapters
 Adapters in IBM MobileFirst Foundation securely connect your back-end systems to client applications and cloud services.

-You can write adapters in either JavaScript or Java™, and you can build and deploy adapters as Maven projects.
+You can write adapters in either JavaScript or Java, and you can build and deploy adapters as Maven projects.
 Adapters are deployed to a MobileFirst runtime in MobileFirst Server.

 In a production system, adapters typically run in a cluster of application servers.
 Implement your adapters as REST services with no session information and stored locally on the server to ensure that your adapter works well in a clustered environment.